chanathan03/chanathan03/README.md

 - 👋 Hi, I’m @chanathan03
-- 👀 I’m interested in GITHUB!
+- 👀 I’m interested in how AI can improve productivity
-- 🌱 I’m currently learning how to be a developer
+- 🌱 I’m currently learning how bleed the brakes on my bike
-- 💞️ I’m looking to collaborate on ... eating good food
+- 💞️ I’m looking to collaborate on working with folks with different backgrounds to make things go!
-- 📫 How to reach me ... don't
+- 📫 How to reach me ... snail mail.

 <!---
 chanathan03/chanathan03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.